jaytat132/Shopify-Variant-Grabber/README.md

-# Rough Shopify Variant grabber
+# Shopify Variant grabber
- It displays variants as well as atc links given a shopify link.
+ Pulls variants from a shopify website
- Was used to learn about webscraping
  Requires BS4 and Requests